Ashok0/EnderalVREssentials/README.md

 [**VRIK Rift-Index-WMR Controller Bindings V2.1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/23416?tab=files): These control bindings are an optional add-on for VRIK to make it easier to use holsters.
 The button for shout has been moved to Right A (or the right WMR touchpad), and interact is performed by squeezing the right grip.
 Sprinting is now done by squeezing the left grip.
 With these "safe" inputs on grips, players do not need to worry about shouting accidentally when grabbing holstered weapons.

-[**HIGGS VR v1.1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/43930?tab=files): Hand collision, physics object grabbing, and gravity gloves-style mechanics for Skyrim VR.
+[**HIGGS VR v1.2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/43930?tab=files): Hand/weapon collision, realistic object grabbing, and gravity gloves-style mechanics for Skyrim VR.
+- Remove any [HAVOK] settings from your Skyrim INI files and these settings are no longer necessary with HIGGS VR v1.2.

 [**Spell Wheel VR v1.1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47630?tab=files): Selection wheel mod for Skyrim VR.
 It allows you to select spells, weapons, shields, arrows, potions, poisons, food, torch, armors and more without going into a menu very quickly by press of a button or button combinations to spawn the wheel and hold your hand over the item and letting go of the button.
 It's equipped automatically.